 Total CLOUD in all cities are 42 and each CLOUD represents 10 cm of rainfall, so the sum total of rainfall in all cities is 420 cm.

-This is how we draw a pictograph and interpret data from it.
-To learn more about data handling please download BYJU’s-The Learning App and keep learning.
+To learn more about data handling please download BYJU’S-The Learning App and keep learning.